yosemitebandit/vebsite/content/notes/prius-key.md

 ..But what's holding the front of the enclosure in place?
 The PCB has no holes or anything to register on.
 The original key had a screw-on cover..very annoying.

+#### next rev
+* remember for 3d printing..
+  * press fits made in ABS will shrink, so you need to add some room for that (or file)
+  * make sure you have flat surfaces
+  * consider the support structure that will be needed
+  * skip shelling it -- just combine/cut with the pcb itself and then expand that cavity -- this will make sure your press fit pegs have somewhere to bite